Eldorintv/Eldorintv/README.md

+Hi 👋,
-- 👋 Hi, I’m @Eldorintv, a Computer Science student!
+I’m Mario, a Computer Science student with a strong emphasis on modern graphics programming!

-- 👀 I’m interested in C++, Java and development in general
-- 🌱 I’m currently learning C++, Java, Python and Rust
+- 🔧 Languages: C++, Slang & GLSL, but also Java, Rust, Python, Lua and many other

-I am pretty new here but I am always looking for knowledge :D
+- 🖼️ Graphics Stack: Vulkan (primary), OpenGL
+- 🔍 Areas of Interest: GPU optimization, rendering systems, shader architecture and innovative graphics techniques

 <!---- 💞️ I’m looking to collaborate on ...
 <!--- 📫 How to reach me ...